DIY personal finance: How to take control of your financial life

 I'm not a trained financial professional; I don't have a degree in finance, and I'm not a certified financial planner.
 I have no formal training.
 I'm just an average guy who was deep in debt, and finally got fed up with his situation.
 After deciding to turn things around, I read dozens of financial books, and used what I learned to pay off my debt and begin to save.

-In four years of reading and writing about money nearly every day, I’ve learned some things.
-Sure, I’ve learned how to manage credit cards effectively and where to find good savings accounts.
-But I’ve also learned that in nearly every instance, the way to take control of your finances is to embrace the DIY ethic.
+In four years of reading and writing about money nearly every day, I've learned that in nearly every instance, the way to take control of your finances is to embrace the DIY ethic.
 Instead of trusting others to manage your money, you need to have the guts manage it yourself.

 Last summer, O'Reilly media — the folks behind Make magazine and the computer books with the animals on the cover — asked me if I'd be willing to write a book about money.
 But not just any book about money.
 Your Money: The Missing Manual would let me share the tips I'd gleaned since starting Get Rich Slowly in 2006.